thearith070/mvvm-room-hilt/README.md

 # MVVM, Room and Dagger Hilt

 ## Hi!
-This project is the sample for the beginner who wanna try `MVVM` pattern.
+This project is the sample for who wanna try `MVVM` pattern.
 Which is popular ones for Android Development.

 ### 1. MVVM stands for `Model`, `View`, `ViewModel`.